flet-dev/website/docs/guides/python/testing-on-ios.md

 pip install flet==0.8.0.dev1596
 ```

-Ensure that Flet has successfully installed and Flet CLI is in `PATH`:
+Ensure that Flet has successfully installed and Flet CLI is available in `PATH` by running:

 ```
 flet --version